Read about when, where and how you have chemotherapy for non-Hodgkin lymphoma.

 You have the treatment through a drip into a vein.
 Each treatment lasts a few days and you might need to stay in hospital during that time.
 Then you go home and have a break for 2 or 3 weeks to allow your body to recover from the side effects.
 The number of treatments you have depends on:

 - which drugs you are having

 - how your lymphoma is responding to treatment

 - how your body is coping with the side effects

 The treatment usually lasts for at least 6 months.
 But sometimes you have treatment once a week instead of once every few weeks.
 In this case the treatment lasts for 3 or 4 months.

 Chemotherapy drug combinations

 The most common treatment is CHOP, which is made up of the drugs cyclophosphamide, doxorubicin, vincristine and prednisolone.
-CHOP is usually given with the biological therapy drug rituximab to make the R-CHOP combination treatment.
+You usually have CHOP with the targeted drug called rituximab.
+This is called R-CHOP.